guoliu/optimizer/README.md

 Optimizer tools written in Matlab.
 Including MCMC, DEMC, Ensemble Kalman filter, Approximate Bayesian Computing-Population Monte Carlo, and modeling averaging methods.
 Most of the algorithms are based on class CEE 290 taught by Prof. [Jasper A. Vrugt](http://faculty.sites.uci.edu/jasper/) @ UCI.

 All input and output of functions are single structures with multiple fields.
-Same fields name were used across different functions and can be piped together for testing purpose.
+Same field names were used across different functions and can be piped together for testing purpose.

 ## Documentation